StackVista/stackstate-docs/setup/otel/getting-started/getting-started-k8s.md

 description: SUSE Observability
 ---

-# Getting Started with Open Telemetry on Rancher / Kubernetes
+# Getting Started with Open Telemetry on Kubernetes

 Here is the setup we'll be creating, for an application that needs to be monitored: